juanfont/headscale/docs/running-headscale-openbsd.md

     cd headscale

     # optionally checkout a release
-    # option a. you can find offical relase at https://github.com/juanfont/headscale/releases/latest
+    # option a. you can find official release at https://github.com/juanfont/headscale/releases/latest
     # option b. get latest tag, this may be a beta release
     latestTag=$(git describe --tags `git rev-list --tags --max-count=1`)